dzh121/Recipe_Keeper/PRIVACY.md

 * Recipes marked as **public** are viewable by all users.
 * Recipes marked as **private** are only visible to the creator.
 * You can also share **external recipe links**, which are saved and optionally made public.
+* RecipeKeeper does not host or own third-party content.
+If you are the owner of a linked recipe and wish it removed, please contact us.
 ## 🛡️ Security

 * All access is protected via Firebase Authentication.